Glossary

 The organisation will generally have to characterise these emission sources.
 This characterisation depends on the control approach (operational, financial, ...) chosen by the organisation.

-Unit allowing comparison of the radiative forcing of a GHG to that of carbon dioxide, calculated using the mass of a given GHG multiplied by its Global Warming Potential (GWP), provided by the IPCC (adapted from the standard NF- ISO 14064-1:2018).
+Unit allowing the comparison of the radiative forcing of a GHG to that of carbon dioxide, calculated using the mass of a given GHG multiplied by its Global Warming Potential (GWP), provided by the IPCC (adapted from the standard NF- ISO 14064-1:2018).

-This is a phase of Stakeholder engagement in the sense of the Bilan Carbone® :
+This is a phase of Stakeholder engagement in the sense of the Bilan Carbone®:

 Objective : Confront the choice of actions with real possibilities and potential alternatives, to arrive at a transition plan perceived as a common project by the organisation and its stakeholders.